 Once you’ve decided to start a food truck business, you’ll need to have enough capital to get started.
-For example, it costs between $40,350 to $162,850 plus 6% of Revenue to start a Repicci’s Real Italian Franchise.
+For example, it costs between $7,500 to $132,850 (and no royalty fees with minimum product purchases) to start a Repicci’s Real Italian Franchise.
 Keep in mind that the cost includes the Food Truck / Trailer / Tent, plus all the equipment and preliminary startup costs necessary to start selling Italian ice.
 There are also financing options available if you don’t have all the money up front.
 Of course, there are other costs involved in running your own food truck franchise, such as royalty fees and maintenance, but the overhead for running a food truck franchise is considerably lower than starting a food truck business on your own.
 With a food truck franchise, you’ve got national brand recognition along with a support team to provide training and ‘round-the-clock accessibility for any questions you may have.

 If you decide to go with starting a food truck franchise, the most important thing you need to know is yourself.
 The franchise will already have a business plan laid out, and they should provide you with everything you need to get started.
 So now it’s going to be up to you.
 Do you have what it takes to make your own food truck business successful?
 Only you can answer that question.
 Be honest with yourself.
 Really think about what you’ll be doing and ask yourself if you’ll be happy doing it.
 Every entrepreneur starts to burn out after a while.
 Will you be able to persevere through until things start to get easier?
 Even though you’ll be part of an established, successful food truck franchise, it still all boils down to you.
 But if you’ve got the drive, you’ll discover that there’s no better decision than franchising a food truck business!